medienreaktor/Medienreaktor.Meilisearch/README.md

 * ✅ Supports Content Dimensions for all node variants
 * ✅ CLI commands for building and flushing the index
 * ✅ Querying the index via Eel-Helpers as usually
+* ✅ Frontend search form, result rendering and pagination including faceting
 * ✅ Faceting query to get facet distribution for node properties
-* ✅ Frontend search form, result rendering and pagination
 * 🟠 Only indexing the Live-Workspace for now
 * 🟠 Documentation (this README) just covers the basics
 * 🔴 No asset indexing (yet)